Odaimoko/nise-embedding/README.md

 ### [solved]How to find correspondence

-Will be summarized later.
 This is in function `assignGTmulti` of `eval_helpers.py`.
 Remember that we focus on different types of joints.
 The procedure is

 1. For each frame, for each joint type, compute the distance between gts and predictions.
 Distance is `np.linalg.norm(np.subtract(pointGT, pointPr)) / headSize`.
 There are `num_pred` and `num_gt` preds and gts respectively.
 2. `match = dist <= distThresh`.
 3. For each frame and person, accumulate how many joints of this person are annotated.
-For each predicted person, let the score of a (person, gt ) pair be `the number of joints of this person with gt / the number of joints annotated with gt`, i.e. the matching rate.
+For each predicted person, let the score of a (person, gt ) pair be `the number of joints of this person with gt / the number of joints annotated`, i.e. the matching rate.
 4. Let the pair (person, gt) with greatest matching rate be matched.
 But this is just an intermediate result.
 This  match is only used to filter out gt joints without annotations.
 Call this `prematch`.
 5. The final output of `assignGTmulti` is `motAll`, which is a `dict` containing MOT info for each joint type.
 6. Each joint info is a `dict`, with keys